• Football Leaks investigation suggests 16 clubs sharing plans for a European Super League

 Other revelations from the 1.9 terabytes of leaked data held by the whistle blower platform serve to confuse the picture further.
 Der Speigel chose to focus on a series of emails purportedly sent by senior European football figures between 2015 and November this year.
 The publication reconstructed a timeline and alleged that the continent’s leading clubs had, on different occasions throughout the period, created several “cartel-like” structures to examine the legal obstacles to various breakaway scenarios.
 These included backing out of European competitions or leaving their national leagues entirely.

-In the most recent example, the investigation claimed that in October it had seen a “binding term sheet” for a 16-team Super League that would include 11 leading European clubs as ‘founder’ members that could never be relegated.
-If the plans went ahead, it claimed, Real Madrid, Barcelona, Manchester United, Chelsea, Arsenal, Paris Saint-Germain, Manchester City, Liverpool, AC Milan, Bayern Munich and Juventus would break away from Uefa and exit the Champions League as early as 2021.
+In the most recent example, the investigation claimed in October it had seen a “binding term sheet” for a 16-team Super League that would include 11 leading European clubs as ‘founder’ members that could never be relegated.
+If the plans went ahead, it said, Real Madrid, Barcelona, Manchester United, Chelsea, Arsenal, Paris Saint-Germain, Manchester City, Liverpool, AC Milan, Bayern Munich and Juventus would break away from Uefa and exit the Champions League as early as 2021.
 Five ‘initial guests’ – Atlético Madrid, Borussia Dortmund, Olympique Marseille, Inter Milan and AS Roma – would round out the competition.

 The incomplete picture provided by the leaked emails, which SportBusiness has not seen or been able to verify, makes it hard to gauge how seriously Uefa should treat the risk this time – especially because the idea has reared its head repeatedly.